filterpaper/filterpaper.github.io/prng.md

 # Evaluating PRNGs
 ## Visually with bitmap
 While pseudorandom number generators are not of cryptography quality, we do want an algorithm that do not repeat themselves for animation and visual lighting use-cases.
 Rendering PRNG output as bitmap is a simple way to review for regular patterns and this [simple bitmap code](https://stackoverflow.com/questions/50090500/create-simple-bitmap-in-c-without-external-libraries) does that trick.
-Colours in the code loop array can be assigned `uint8_t` output from a PRNG (`prng_function()`):
+Colours in the code loop array can be assigned the same uniform `uint8_t` output from a PRNG (`prng_function()`) to render a greyscale image:

 ```c
 for(int row = height - 1; row >= 0; row--) {